Pastner and staff working hard on the recruiting trail, mapping out development of Tech’s returning players

 March 4, 2017

-Josh Pastner, who guided Memphis to five post-season berths in seven seasons as the Tigers' head coach, was introduced as Georgia Tech's 14th head basketball coach on April 8, 2016.
+Josh Pastner, who guided Memphis to five post-season berths in seven seasons as the Tigers' head coach, was introduced as Georgia Tech's 14th head basketball coach on April 8, 2016, and wasted no time in getting the Yellow Jackets back to the post-season.

 Pastner, 39, compiled a 167-73 record over seven seasons as the head coach at Memphis, where the Tigers earned bids to the NCAA Tournament four times.
 He is tied for the 10th most wins for a head coach in his first seven seasons in Division I basketball history, and is the second winningest active coach under the age of 40 in NCAA Division I. He becomes the 14th head coach in Tech's program history.